 - (3) Aspect Ratio: A two-digit number that indicates the tire height-to-width measurements.
 For example, if the tire size aspect ratio is 75, as shown in item 3 of the light truck (LT-Metric) tire illustration, it would mean that the tire's sidewall is 75 percent as high as it is wide. - (4) Construction Code: A letter code is used to indicate the type of ply construction in the tire.
-The letter R means radial ply construction; the letter D means diagonal or bias ply construction; and the letter B means belted-bias ply construction. - (5) Rim Diameter: Diameter of the wheel in inches.
+The letter R means radial ply construction; the letter D means diagonal or bias ply construction; and the letter B means belted-bias ply construction. - (5) Rim Diameter: Diameter of the wheel in inches. - (6) Load Range: Load Range.

-- (6) Load Range: Load Range. - (7) Service Description: The service description indicates the load index and speed rating of a tire.
+(7) Service Description: The service description indicates the load index and speed rating of a tire.
 If two numbers are given as in the example, 120/116, then this represents the load index for single versus dual wheel usage (single/dual).
 The speed rating is the maximum speed a tire is certified to carry a load.
-This does not apply to Goodyear LT225/75R16 G949 RSA and Goodvear LT225/75R16 G933 RSD commercial truck tires: see the dual tire and single tire maximum load and load range letter designations on the tire sidewall.
+This does not apply to Goodyear LT225/75R16 G949 RSA and Goodyear LT225/75R16 G933 RSD commercial truck tires: see the dual tire and single tire maximum load and load range letter designations on the tire sidewall the tire.
+Air pressure is expressed in kPa (kilopascal) or psi (pounds per square inch).